Definition of Nominal Rate of Return

 Method II: Multiplicative Method

-Explanation: The multiplicative model is widely in the finance world.
-Obviously, the result from the multiplicative model results in a higher inflation rate as compared to the addictive model.
+Explanation: The multiplicative model is widespread in the finance world.
+Obviously, the result from the multiplicative model results in a higher inflation rate than the addictive model.
 Then why do we use the multiplicative model?
 The reason is the compounding effect of the inflation rate.
 The inflation today was a multiplicative of inflation yesterday.

 Example of Nominal Rate of Return (With Excel Template)